• Bread Machine

 • Before making this recipe, you will break off cloves from the main garlic bulb and remove the paper-like skin that is covering each clove.

-• You mince garlic by crushing the clove (i.e. with a garlic press) and then cutting the crushed garlic into very small chunks.
+• You mince garlic by crushing the clove (e.g. with a garlic press) and then cutting the crushed garlic into very small chunks.
 After mincing the garlic, you will need to sauté the minced garlic in a fry pan with olive oil, butter, etc.

 • When making this recipe, I would suggest using “cooled down” sauteed garlic (let it sit for a couple of minutes in the pan after turning off the flame).
-You don’t want hot garlic to touch the yeast (as high temps can kill the yeast or inhibit the growth of the yeast)
+You don’t want hot garlic to touch the yeast (as high temps can kill the yeast or inhibit the growth of the yeast).

 • Of course, you can also make another version of garlic bread by cutting our homemade French bread in half, slathering butter (or olive oil), herbs & garlic on each half and then toasting them in the oven.